thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 How can you use `%` to check whether or not a whole number is odd?

-Javascript can be a little cheap with the number of operations it allows you to do.
+JavaScript can be a little cheap with the number of operations it allows you to do.
 For example, how is someone supposed to square a number or cube a number easily?
 Luckily there is a special `Math` object with some very useful methods.

 * Taking a number to some `power`?
 Then just use `Math.pow`